peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

 # Home Assistant - sync Kodi watched database via MariaDB

 ## Description:
-- shared database of watched videos between multiple Kodi installations on Home Assistant using the MariaDB add-on
+Shared database of watched videos between multiple Kodi installations on Home Assistant using the MariaDB add-on.
-- the markings of the videos you've watched are synchronised and you can resume watching the stopped video on another TV
+The markings of the videos you've watched are synchronised and you can resume watching the stopped video on another TV.
-- also works for streaming add-ons that do not use the kodi library
+Also works for streaming add-ons that do not use the kodi library.

 **Warning:**
 By changing the database you will lose the old database and start with an empty database.